 What Is a Caregiving Webinar?

 A caregiving webinar uses computer technology to communicate information.
 By helping caregivers and aging adults understand “what is a caregiving webinar?“, Pamela fulfills her mission to help caregivers and aging adults transform caregiving situations.
-Caregivers move from worry to optimism and from feeling overwhelmed and out of control to confident and balanced by participating in Pamela’s caregiving webinars and courses.
+Caregivers move from worry to optimism and from feeling overwhelmed and out of control to confident and balanced by viewing Pamela’s caregiving webinars or participating in a caregiving webinar course.

 Caregiving is a family matter.
 Positive results in caregiving depend on complex skills that caregivers believe they have but that not all possess.
 Pamela helps caregivers improve skills related to problem-solving, decision-making, growing caregiving skills, planning for care needs, and negotiating family and healthcare relationships that support better care.